949f45ac/xmrig-HIP/README.md

 - Install ROCm without dkms:
-Follow this guide but stop when it wants you to install `rocm-dkms`: https://github.com/RadeonOpenCompute/ROCm/#ubuntu-support---installing-from-a-debian-repository Then instead do this:
+Follow this guide but stop when it wants you to install `rocm-dkms`: https://github.com/RadeonOpenCompute/ROCm/#ubuntu-support---installing-from-a-debian-repository

+- Then instead do this:
 `sudo apt install rocm-opencl rocm-clang-ocl rocminfo rocm-smi rocm-utils hip_hcc`

+- Don't forget to add kdf rule: `echo 'SUBSYSTEM=="kfd", KERNEL=="kfd", TAG+="uaccess", GROUP="video"' | sudo tee /etc/udev/rules.d/70-kfd.rules`

+- Reboot

 ## 4.15 or older kernel and amdgpu-pro and ROCm
 - Install Ubuntu 18.04 or 16.04
 - Install ROCm without dkms:
-Follow this guide but stop when it wants you to install `rocm-dkms`: https://github.com/RadeonOpenCompute/ROCm/#ubuntu-support---installing-from-a-debian-repository Then instead do this:
+Follow this guide but stop when it wants you to install `rocm-dkms`: https://github.com/RadeonOpenCompute/ROCm/#ubuntu-support---installing-from-a-debian-repository

+- Then instead do this:
 `sudo apt install rocm-opencl rocm-clang-ocl rocminfo rocm-smi rocm-utils hip_hcc`
 - Install amdgpu-pro with `--opencl=pal --headless` options, make sure its dkms module gets installed for your kernel
+- Reboot

 # Building the miner
 - Clone this repo, `mkdir build`